 Lecture, discussion, and laboratory exercises on the nature of museums as organizations; accounting, budget cycles, personnel management, and related topics will be presented using, as appropriate, case studies and a simulated museum organization model.
 (Same as BIOL 785, GEOL 783, HIST 728, and MUSE 701.)
 Prerequisite: Museum Studies student, Indigenous Nations Studies student, or consent of instructor.
 LEC.

 A survey of historical developments from the Pilgrims to the present.
 (Same as MUSC 759.)
 Prerequisite: One course in the field of music history and literature or consent of instructor.
 LEC.

-A proseminar coordinated by the Gerontology Center.
-The proseminar explores essential areas of gerontology for researchers and practitioners, providing a multidisciplinary (psychology, biology, sociology, and communication) perspective on aging.
-The proseminar surveys contemporary basic and applied research, service programs, and policy and management issues in gerontology.
+A seminar coordinated by the Gerontology Program.
+The seminar explores essential areas of gerontology for researchers and practitioners, providing a multidisciplinary (biology, health services, behavioral and social sciences,human services) perspective on aging.
+The seminar surveys contemporary basic and applied research, service programs, and policy and management issues in gerontology.
 (Same as ABSC 787, COMS 787, PSYC 787, and SOC 767.)
-(Formerly HDFL 787.)
 LEC.